 1. Store and reuse: If the oil is still in good condition, you can strain it through a fine-mesh sieve or cheesecloth to remove any food particles.
 Store it in a clean, airtight container for future use.
 Reusing cooking oil is ideal for deep frying foods.

-See also How long to cook chickpeas in oven
+See also How long do you cook country style ribs

 2. Donate to animal shelters: Many animal shelters accept donations of used cooking oil.
 They can use it to supplement animal diets or as a heating source during colder months.
 Contact your local animal shelter to inquire about their oil donation policies.